Bandwidth messaging content policiesFollow

 To support Bandwidth’s strategic goals and policies for responsible messaging use, Bandwidth, as a member of the CTIA, has committed to implementing guidelines for P2P and A2P messaging content that aligns with industry best practices.

-The full details of Bandwidth’s product requirements can be found in our Terms & Conditions, which are available to all contracted customers.
-What follows is a summary of the key policies and product requirements:
+The following is a summary of our key messaging policies and product requirements.
+For full details of Bandwidth’s product requirements, see our Terms & Conditions, which are available to all contracted customers.

-For A2P Messaging, SMS messages should only be sent to recipients who have opted in to your service and/or are expecting communication from you.
-Bandwidth and other interconnected carriers actively monitor for this kind of activity.
-Bandwidth reserves the right to block messaging service or suspend your account if abuse is reported.
+For A2P Messaging, SMS messages should only be sent to recipients who have opted into your service and/or expect communication from you.
+Bandwidth and other interconnected carriers actively monitor this kind of activity.
+Bandwidth reserves the right to block messaging services or suspend your account if abuse is reported.

-To help demonstrate, sending the following message without an explicit opt-in is prohibited.
-Simply providing an opt-out is not a substitute for obtaining consent.
+For example, sending the following message without an explicit opt-in is prohibited.
+Simply providing an opt-out is not a substitute for obtaining consent:

 “Here’s your coupon for 99 cents off your next order at [COMPANY].
 [LINK].
 Reply STOP to opt out.”

 Bandwidth’s AUP also applies to A2P messaging usage.
-To highlight and/or expand on content prohibited by Bandwidth’s AUP, Bandwidth will not power A2P messaging campaigns associated with the following:
+To highlight and expand on content prohibited by our AUP, Bandwidth will not power A2P messaging campaigns associated with the following:

 Unless expressly authorized by Bandwidth, A2P Messaging services may not be used for the following purposes: